The Russian version of this page

 These stipends were awarded and - taking into account future payments - the fund of 2004 expired.
 Nevertheless, Pierre Deligne has generously decided to prolong the contest for 2009 using his personal resource (the second half of the Balzan Prize).

-Two stipends will be awarded in 2009.
+Two stipends were awarded in 2009.

 The Jury